Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Numerical Experiments

 \subsection{The Cost of Service Quality and Hardware Resources}

 To investigate the cost of service quality and fairness, we analyze the trade-off between total revenue and specific SLIs.
-We utilize the same system instance defined in the convergence analysis to ensure consistency, which is representative since it consists of long-prefill-short-decode and short-prefill-long-decode classes.
+We use the same two-class synthetic instance as in the convergence analysis reported in Appendix~\ref{subsec:convergence}, which is representative since it consists of long-prefill-short-decode and short-prefill-long-decode classes.
 We formulate this as a constrained optimization problem where we maximize revenue subject to a strict constraint on exactly one SLI metric at a time: Prefill Fairness, Decode Fairness, or Time Per Output Token (TPOT), while relaxing the others.
 This approach allows us to isolate the ``price'' of each specific constraint in terms of lost revenue.

 \paragraph{\textbf{The Shadow Price of SLIs}}

 Figure \ref{fig:frontiers} illustrates the Pareto frontiers for three operational constraints.
 We interpret the slope of these curves as the \textbf{shadow price}, which is the marginal revenue sacrificed to achieve a stricter SLI target.
 It reveals distinct economic sensitivities: